TTShack/TTShack/README.md

 ## Future goals
 ---
-> This webpage can become an up-to-date database for organizations with more features to better match users to social activism intitatives.
+> This webpage can become an up-to-date database for organizations with more features to better match users to social activism initiatives.
 The current focus is on local organizations in Seattle, but with a larger database it can be used in other cities to grow the user base.

 ### To run this application locally: